Guatemalan survivors revisit horror of war in ex-dictator's trial

 Prosecutors allege Rios Montt turned a blind eye as soldiers used rape, torture and arson against leftist insurgents and targeted indigenous people in a "scorched earth" offensive that killed at least 1,771 members of the Mayan Ixil group.

-The defense argues that Rios Montt did not control battlefield operations and that there was no genocide.
+The defence team argues that Rios Montt did not control battlefield operations and that there was no genocide in Guatemala.

-"It's not possible to prove these crimes.
-It's impossible at this moment to prove that there was a genocide in Guatemala and that is what we will prove," said Marco Antonio Cornejo, a lawyer for Rios Montt.

 'POLARIZED SOCIETY'

-Humans rights advocates and victims have described the trial as a sea change for Guatemala.
+Humans rights advocates and victims have welcomed the trial as a sea change for Guatemala.

-"It's a strong voice against impunity and a strong voice in favor of victims," said Nobel Peace Prize-winning rights activist Rigoberta Menchu, who attended the trial.
-"We hope that from now on, we (the indigenous people) are accepted by Guatemala's polarized society that carries with it the genocide of the past."

-Roughly 200,000 civilians, most of them of Mayan descent, were killed during the 1960-1996 civil war as a string of right-wing governments attempted to rid Guatemala of leftist guerilla fighters suspected of being in league with Communists.
+Roughly 200,000 civilians, most of them of Mayan descent, were killed during the 1960-1996 conflict as a string of right-wing governments attempted to rid Guatemala of leftist guerrilla fighters suspected of being in league with communists.

 A United Nations-backed truth commission report released after the 1996 peace accords found that the army and paramilitary groups were responsible for more than 90 percent of the hundreds of massacres carried out during the war.